PullingStrings/wdi-project4/README.md

 ### Insert your location

-Once you have logged in you can change or insert a profile picture and insert your wanted location.
+Once you have logged in you can change or insert a profile picture and insert your prefered location.

 ![screen shot 2017-11-09 at 14 50 14](https://user-images.githubusercontent.com/27218761/32612065-2d860f34-c55f-11e7-804f-2b10effee66c.png)

-You will then land on your profile page and see where you are in relation to other user's and also be able to view the playlists that you follow on your on spotify
+You will then land on your profile page and see where you are in relation to other user's and also be able to view the playlists that you follow on your on spotify.

 ![screen shot 2017-11-09 at 14 50 28](https://user-images.githubusercontent.com/27218761/32612120-5378399c-c55f-11e7-9958-d88fc2222c58.png)

 ### Preview music

-If you would like to preview song's on your playlists...click on the album cover and scroll thru the preview menu under the google map
+If you would like to preview song's on your playlists...click on the album cover and scroll through the preview menu under the google map preview.

 ![screen shot 2017-11-09 at 14 53 43](https://user-images.githubusercontent.com/27218761/32612140-6a753f1e-c55f-11e7-9c46-b5b4f229ceae.png)

 ### Locate other user's around you

 If you would like to see other user's around you click on the "follow & find playlists" and you will see where other user's are in relation to your self.

 ![screen shot 2017-11-09 at 15 05 50](https://user-images.githubusercontent.com/27218761/32612175-833c09ec-c55f-11e7-9cd0-aa3f8509bc66.png)

 ### Follow playlists